2023 Best Geological & Earth Sciences Bachelor's Degree Schools

 The average amount in student loans that geology majors at UT Austin take out while working on their Bachelor's Degree is $20,002.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $171.

-You’ll be in good company if you decide to attend Texas A&M University - College Station.
-It ranked #4 on our 2023 Best Geological & Earth Sciences Bachelor’s Degree Schools list.
-Located in the midsize city of College Station, Texas A&M College Station is a public college with a fairly large student population.
+A rank of #4 on this year’s list means Texas A&M University - College Station is a great place for geological and earth sciences students working on their bachelor’s degree.
+Located in the midsize city of College Station, Texas A&M College Station is a public college with a very large student population.

 On average, geology graduates from Texas A&M College Station take out $19,149 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $340, based on a 10-year repayment plan.